 - The public event in Melbourne will be hosted by the Victorian Equal Opportunity and Human Rights Commission at 5:30pm-7:00pm on Wednesday 26 November 2014.
 The venue is the Victorian Equal Opportunity and Human Rights Commission, Level 3, 204 Lygon Street, Carlton VIC 3053.
 Please register for this free event here.

-Survey and Submissions
+Survey and Submissions - now closed

 Contacts for Rights & Responsibilities 2014